 thought it might interest u to cycle there

 I did a little more digging around about Nalasopara and also came to know about a Buddhist Stupa that is located there.
 Two historical sites close to each other was just too good to miss.
 So earlier this month, I set out cycling to explore Nalasopara.

 Sopara or Shurparaka finds mention in the Mahabharata (1400 B.C.) as a very holy place that the Pandavas rested enroute from Gokarn in north Kanara to Prabha or Verval in Kathiawad and was also an important and one of the oldest ports and ship building yards.
-It was also the capital (1500 B.C. to 1300 A.D.) in the Satavahana period and a cultural centre.
+It was also the capital in the Satavahana period (around 4th or 5th BC) and a cultural centre.
 One of the first Buddhist centers in western India, very few remnants of its original antiquity survive, with almost no trace of the Buddhist period and archival records mention a rich and architectural vibrant town with fine details

 The round trip distance from Andheri to Nalasopara is just over 100 kilometers, and is perfect for a day’s outing.
 I started at 5:30 am on a Saturday and reached Nalasopara within 2 hours thanks to a traffic free Western Express Highway.
 Then I had to ask around to locate the Chakreshwar Mahadev Temple